Fourteenth Air Force: 1st American Volunteer group

-With the United States entry into World War II against the Empire of Japan in December 1941, Claire Chennault, the commander of the American Volunteer Group (AVG) (known as the Flying Tigers) of the Chinese Air Force was called to Chungking, China, on 29 March 1942, for a conference to decide the fate of the AVG.
-Present at the conference were Chiang Kai-shek; his wife, Madame Chiang Kai-shek; Lt.
+With the United States entry into World War II against the Empire of Japan in December 1941, Claire Chennault, the commander of the American Volunteer Group (AVG) (known as the Flying Tigers) of the Chinese Air Force was called to Chongqing, China, on 29 March 1942, for a conference to decide the fate of the AVG.
+Present at the conference were Chiang Kai-shek; his wife, Soong Mei-ling; Lt.
 Gen. Joseph W. Stilwell, commander of all U.S. forces in the China Burma India Theater; and Colonel Clayton L. Bissell, who had arrived in early March.
 Bissell was General Henry H. 'Hap' Arnold's choice to command the USAAF's proposed combat organization in China.

 As early as 30 December 1941, the U.S. War Department in Washington, D.C., had authorized the induction of the Flying Tigers into the U.S. Army Air Forces (USAAF).
 Chennault was opposed to inducting the Flying Tigers into the Army.
 Stilwell and Bissell made it clear to both Chennault and Chiang that unless the AVG became part of the U.S. Army Air Force, its supplies would be cut off.
 Chennault agreed to return to active duty but he made it clear to Stilwell that his men would have to speak for themselves.

 Chiang Kai-shek finally agreed to induction of the AVG into the USAAF, after Stilwell promised that the fighter group absorbing the induction would remain in China with Chennault in command.
 With the situation in Burma rapidly deteriorating, Stilwell and Bissell wanted the AVG dissolved by 30 April 1942.
 Chennault, wanting to keep the Flying Tigers going as long as possible, proposed the group disband on 4 July, when the AVG's contracts with the Nationalist Chinese government expired.
 Stilwell and Bissell accepted.